Yukon Flats Exploration

 Environmental Standards and Permitting Processes

 Doyon’s mission is to balance the social and economic well-being of our shareholders while also protecting and enhancing our lands and resources for generations to come.
-From subsistence to our salmon, Doyon has a responsibility to care for the lands our ancestors lived on.
+From subsistence to our salmon, Doyon has a responsibility to care for the lands.
 We are committed to this mission and note that this project is intentionally built away from wetlands or tributaries to ensure that we protect our waters.

 Information regarding water usage:

-• Water usage for the project would be used to maintain continuous operations without delays, manage unforeseen challenges effectively, and uphold safety and environmental standards.
+- Water usage for the project maintains continuous operations without delays, manage unforeseen challenges effectively, and uphold safety and environmental standards.

-• Hilcorp has submitted a permit through the Alaska Division of Natural Resources requesting up to 800,000 gallons from Birch Creek seasonally or annually with a maximum (and unlikely) daily withdrawal of 600,000 gallons – less than the total amount of water in an Olympic swimming pool.
+- Hilcorp is permitted through the Alaska Division of Natural Resources to utilize up to 800,000 gallons from Birch Creek seasonally or annually with a maximum (and unlikely) daily withdrawal of 600,000 gallons – less than the total amount of water in an Olympic swimming pool.

-• Additional water resources from a nearby lake are also going through the proper permitting protocols.
+- Additional water resources from a nearby lake have also gone through the proper permitting protocols.

-Additional permitting updates will be provided on an ongoing basis.
+Additional permitting updates will be provided if applicable.

 Doyon remains dedicated to responsible resource development, environmental stewardship, and open communication with our shareholders and communities.